BheezPen/BheezPen/README.md

 - 👋 Hi, I’m @BheezPen
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology and Blockchain topic
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python PPL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Block chain Technology
-- 📫 How to reach me ...
+- 📫 Reach me via bheezcreativity@gmail.com.
+Thanks 😊

 <!---
 BheezPen/BheezPen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.